-While less evidence is available for these conditions, it is possible that preexisting cardiovascular-related conditions may lead to heightened susceptibility to the effects of NO2 exposure.
-Some recent epidemiologic studies have reported that persons with preexisting conditions may be at increased risk for adverse cardiac health events associated with ambient NO2 concentrations (Peel et al., 2006; Mann et al., 2002; D'Ippoliti et al., 2003; von Klot et al., 2005).
-Peel et al. (2006) reported evidence of effect modification by comorbid hypertension and diabetes on the association between ED visits for arrhythmia and NO2 exposure.
-In another study, a statistically significant positive relationship was reported between NO2 concentrations and hospitalizations for ischemic heart disease (IHD) among those with prior diagnoses of CHF and arrhythmia (Mann et al., 2002).
-However, Mann et al (2002) notes the vulnerability in the secondary CHF group could be due to increased prevalence of MI as the primary diagnosis in this group.
-In addition, these authors state they were unable to distinguish the effects of NO2 from other traffic pollutants (Mann et al., 2002).
+While less evidence was available for these conditions, preexisting cardiovascular-related conditions may lead to heightened susceptibility to the effects of NO2 exposure.
+Recent epidemiologic studies reported that persons with preexisting conditions may be at increased risk for adverse cardiac health events associated with ambient NO2 concentrations (Peel et al., 2007; Mann et al., 2002; D'Ippoliti et al., 2003; von Klot et al., 2005).
+Peel et al. (2007) reported evidence of effect modification by comorbid hypertension and diabetes on the association between ED visits for arrhythmia and NO2 exposure.
+In another study, a statistically significant positive relationship was reported between NO2 concentrations for IHD among those with prior diagnoses of CHF and arrhythmia (Mann et al., 2002).
+However, Mann et al. (2002) noted the vulnerability in the secondary CHF group could be due to increased prevalence of MI as the primary diagnosis in this group.
+In addition, these authors stated they were unable to distinguish the effects of NO2 from other traffic pollutants (Mann et al., 2002).
 Von Klot et al. (2005) reported cardiac readmission among MI survivors was associated with NO2 and this association was robust to adjustment for PM10.
 Modification of the association between NO2 and MI by conduction disorders but not diabetes or hypertension was observed by D'Ippoliti et al. (2003).

-Park et al. (2005b) examined the relationship of NO2 and heart rate variability (HRV) among those with IHD, hypertension and diabetes but did not find an association.
-There is limited evidence from clinical or toxicological studies on potential susceptibility to NO2 in persons with CVDs; however, the limited epidemiologic evidence suggests that these individuals may be more sensitive to effects of NO2 exposure or air pollution in general.
-Reductions in blood hemoglobin (~10%) have been reported in healthy subjects following exposure to NO2 (1 to 2 ppm) for a few hours during intermittent exercise (Frampton et al., 2002).
-The clinical significance of hemoglobin reduction in persons with significant underlying lung disease, heart disease, or anemia has not been evaluated, but the reductions could lead to adverse cardiovascular consequences.
-These consequences would be exacerbated by concomitant exposure to CO, a combustion copollutant of NO_X that binds to hemoglobin and reduces oxygen availability to tissues and organs.
+Park et al. (2005b) examined the relationship of NO_2 and HRV among those with IHD, hypertension and diabetes but did not find an association.

+There was limited evidence from clinical or toxicological studies on potential susceptibility to NO_2 in persons with CVD; however, the limited epidemiologic evidence indicated that these individuals may be more sensitive to effects of NO_2 exposure or air pollution in general.
+Reductions in blood hemoglobin (~10%) have been reported in healthy subjects following exposure to NO_2 (1 to 2 ppm) for a few hours during intermittent exercise (Frampton et al., 2002).
+The clinical importance of hemoglobin reduction in persons with significant underlying lung disease, heart disease, or anemia has not been evaluated, but the reductions could lead to adverse cardiovascular consequences.
+These consequences would be exacerbated by concomitant exposure to CO, a combustion copollutant of NO_2 that binds to hemoglobin and reduces oxygen availability to tissues and organs.

-4.3.2 Age-Related Variations in Susceptibility
+4.3.2.
+Age as a Potential Risk Factor

 Children and older adults (65+ years) are often considered at increased risk from air pollution compared to the general population.
-The American Academy of Pediatrics (2004) concludes that children and infants are among the most susceptible to many air pollutants, including NO2.
+The American Academy of Pediatrics (2004) concluded that children and infants are among the most susceptible to many air pollutants, including NO2.
 Because 80% of alveoli are formed postnatally and changes in the lung continue through adolescence, the developing lung is highly susceptible to damage from exposure to environmental toxicants (Dietert et al., 2000).
 In addition to children, older adults frequently are classified as being particularly susceptible to air pollution.
-The basis of the increased sensitivity in the elderly is not known, but one hypothesis is that it may be related to changes in the respiratory tract lining fluid antioxidant defense network and/or to a decline in immune system surveillance or response (Kelly et al., 2003).
+The basis of the increased sensitivity in the elderly is not known, but one hypothesis is that it may be related to changes in the respiratory tract lining's fluid antioxidant defense network and/or to a decline in immune system surveillance or response (Kelly et al., 2003).
 The generally declining health status of many older adults may also increase their risks to air pollution-induced effects.